ppatrick007/deep-spin-splitting/README.md

 ## Output Result Format

 The output CSV file contains prediction results, with each row corresponding to a sample in the input data, and each column representing a predicted property value.

+Also in the folder `testcase` the user can find related datasets for each model.